 - Emotional abuse: a chronic attack on a child's self esteem that is psychologically damaging by a person in a position of power, authority or trust.
 It can take many forms such as terrorizing, degrading and rejecting but it is NOT simply:

 - Benching a player for disciplinary reasons

 - Cutting a player from a team after tryouts

 - Refusing to transfer a player

 - Limiting ice time

-- Yelling instructions from the bench These are not protection issues
+- Yelling instructions from the bench

+These are not protection issues

-- Physical abuse is when a person in a position of power or trust purposefully injures or threatens to injure a child or youth.
+Physical abuse is when a person in a position of power or trust purposefully injures or threatens to injure a child or youth.
 This may take the form of slapping, hitting, shaking, kicking, pulling hair or ears, striking, shoving, grabbing, hazing or excessive exercise as a form of punishment.

-• Neglect is the chronic inattention to the basic necessities of life such as clothing, shelter, nutritious diet, education, good hygiene, supervision, medical and dental care, adequate rest, safe environment, moral guidance and discipline, exercise and fresh air.
-This may occur in hockey when injuries are not adequately treated, players are made to play with injuries, equipment is inadequate or unsafe, or road trips are not properly supervised.

-• Sexual abuse is when a young person is used by an older child, adolescent or adult for his or her own sexual stimulation or gratification.
+- Neglect is the chronic inattention to the basic necessities of life such as clothing, shelter, nutritious diet, education, good hygiene, supervision, medical and dental care, adequate rest, safe environment, moral guidance and discipline, exercise and fresh air.
+This may occur in hockey when injuries are not adequately treated, players are made to play with injuries, equipment is inadequate or unsafe, or road trips are not properly supervised. - Sexual abuse is when a young person is used by an older child, adolescent or adult for his or her own sexual stimulation or gratification.
 There are two categories:

 Contact Non Contact

-Touched and fondled in sexual areas Forced to touch another person's sexual areas Kissed or held in a sexual manner Forced to perform oral sex Vaginal or anal intercourse Vaginal or anal penetration with object or finger Sexually oriented hazing Obscene calls/remarks on a computer, cell phone or in notes Voyeurism Shown pornography Forced to watch sexual acts Sexually intrusive questions or comments indecent exposure Forced to pose for sexual photographs or videos Forced to self-masturbate
+Touched and fondled in sexual Obscene calls/remarks on a computer,

+areas cell phone or in notes

+Forced to touch another Voyeurism

+person's sexual areas Shown pornography

+Kissed or held in a sexual Forced to watch sexual acts

+manner Sexually intrusive questions or

+Forced to perform oral sex comments

+Vaginal or anal intercourse indecent exposure

+Vaginal or anal penetration Forced to pose for sexual photographs

+with object or finger or videos

+Sexually oriented hazing Forced to self-masturbate

 Forced to watch others masturbate

+HAZING

-HAZING What is hazing?
+What is hazing?